 View all stories »»

 CRS knows being a parent can be overwhelming, and poverty makes it worse.
 So we help parents find support. »»

 CRS builds on parents' strengths in Kenya to help children reach their full potential. »»

 In this Kenyan village, a CRS-sponsored program addresses medical, social and financial issues along with an understanding friend. »»

 |Population:||44,037,656 (July 2013 est.)|

 |Size:||224,081 sq mi; slightly more than twice the size of Nevada|

-Poverty continues to grow in Kenya even as the economy expands, leaving many Kenyans to confront food shortages, low income, soaring unemployment, conflicts and the consequences of an HIV-AIDS pandemic.
-To help address these problems, Catholic Relief Services has been working in Kenya since 1965.
-Initially, activities predominantly focused on emergency relief, helping communities to survive droughts and food shortages, and maternal and child health programs.
-Over the years, CRS' focus in Kenya has shifted from direct relief and food distribution to a comprehensive development program that works through about 50 local partners.
-CRS Kenya programs now support children orphaned by AIDS and people with HIV, community-based efforts to increase household incomes, improve family and community livelihoods, health and sanitation, promote peace and prevent early marriages of girls.
-In 2011, CRS launched a massive response to support Somalian refugees in the Dadaab camp in eastern Kenya.
+CRS has been working in Kenya since 1965.
+Initial operations predominantly focused on emergency relief to help communities survive droughts and food shortages, and maternal and child health programs to help reduce high infant mortality rates.
+Over the years, the agency's focus has shifted from direct relief and food distribution to a comprehensive development program that works through partners and enhances local capacity.
+CRS programs now support children orphaned by HIV, and community-based efforts to increase household incomes, improve family health and sanitation, and enhance agriculture.